 Typically, as part of the application, you’ll need to provide:

-Be aware that the servicer generally doesn't have to review multiple applications from you.
+Be aware that, under federal law, the servicer generally doesn't have to review multiple applications from you.
 But if you bring the loan current after submitting an application, you may send another.

 If you want to learn more about how foreclosure works, including the loss mitigation process, as well as your rights under federal and state laws, consider talking to a foreclosure attorney.
 A HUD-approved housing counselor is another useful source of (free) information.